Goodbye, Columbus (film): Reception

-Box-office
+Box office

-The film earned an estimated $10.5 million in ticket sales at the North American box office, making it one of the most popular movies of the year.
+Goodbye, Columbus earned an estimated $10.5 million in theatrical rentals at the North American box office, making it one of the most popular films of the year.

 Critical response

 Variety magazine lauded the film upon its release, writing, "This adaptation of Philip Roth's National Book Award-winning novella is sometimes a joy in striking a boisterous mood, and otherwise handling the action.
 Castwise the feature excels.
 Richard Benjamin as the boy, a librarian after serving in the army, and Ali MacGraw, making her screen bow as the daughter of wealthy and socially-conscious parents, offer fresh portrayals seasoned with rich humor.
 Their romance develops swiftly after their meeting at a country-club pool."

 The New York Times' film critic, Vincent Canby, liked the film but was annoyed that it strayed from Roth's work.
 Canby wrote:Thus, at its center, Goodbye, Columbus is sharp and honest.
 However, the further they are removed from the main situation, the more the subsidiary characters, lightly sketched in the novella, become overstuffed, blintz-shaped caricatures.
 Jack Klugman and Nan Martin, as Brenda's parents, are very nice, but Michael Meyers, as her huge, empty-headed brother ('so exceedingly polite,' Mr. Roth observed in the novella, 'that it seemed to be some affliction of those over six foot three') borders on a cartoon figure.
 Also, I somehow resent the really vulgar manners that Mr. Peerce allows his middle-class Jews—especially at an elaborate wedding reception—not because of any particular bias, but because it is gross moviemaking.
 These reservations, however, become academic.
-Goodbye, Columbus is so rich with understanding in more important ways that it is a thing of real and unusual pleasure.Critic Dennis Schwartz praised the film as well, writing, "Philip Roth's prize-winning novella, a scathing satire of a nouveau riche Jewish family, has been brilliantly adapted for the screen by Arnold Schulman (received an Academy nomination) and directed by Larry Peerce (son of the great operatic tenor Jan Peerce).
+Goodbye, Columbus is so rich with understanding in more important ways that it is a thing of real and unusual pleasure.

+Critic Dennis Schwartz praised the film as well, writing, "Philip Roth's prize-winning novella, a scathing satire of a nouveau riche Jewish family, has been brilliantly adapted for the screen by Arnold Schulman (received an Academy nomination) and directed by Larry Peerce (son of the great operatic tenor Jan Peerce).
 Somehow it slipped under the radar and as far as I'm concerned is both funnier and more perceptive than even The Graduate, an earlier drama about young adults."